quicbit-js/qb1-type-base/readme.md

 Like string format, but in JSON:

-    full-name             short           mini        description
+    fullname              name            tinyname    description

     "number"              "num"           "n"         a JSON number (or base 2 float or rational) "string"              "str"           "s"         a string of characters ["number"]            ["num"]         ["n"]       an array of numbers (integer, decimal, float...)
     {"string":"number"}   {"str":"num"}   {"s":"n"}   an object with number values

-One can use any of these short, long and mini forms interchangeably with qb1.
+You can use short, long and mini forms interchangeably with qb1.

 ## Basic Types